This feature is available only upon request. To enable it in your account, contact our support team.

 In this topic, you will learn how to connect assets to a product.
-Designs and mockups provide visualization of a product in a storefront.
 If you don't have them in your tenant, you can refer to the Designs and the Mockups sections to learn how to import or create them first.

-To do so, navigate to Product Information Management > Products, click the ellipsis, and then select Asset connections.
+To connect assets to your product, navigate to Products, click the ellipsis, and then select Asset connections.

 Here you see asset connections for this product.
 There are two tabs: Designs and Mockups.
 In these tabs, you can manipulate the correspondent assets.